ploneintranet/ploneintranet/docs/development/components/userprofiles.rst

 .. warning::

    You should not create users via the Plone control panel.
+   Also, directly creating user profiles in Barceloneta is invalid - this will appear to work but it *will* trigger bugs, like not being able to add such profiles as members to workspaces.

 Use an external data source (Active Directory / LDAP) to manage your users, see below.
 Or use the bulk upload facility to create user profiles, as documented below.